Four Thieves Vinegar + Four Thieves Vinaigrette Recipe

 4. Set aside to let flavors blend for a bit.
 Shake jar or whisk to reincorporate before serving.

-You may also be interested in:
+You may also enjoy:

-Topics: Culinary, Recipes
+Topics: Culinary, Recipes, Herbalism

 Heidi

-Written by Heidi on February 3, 2020
+Written by Heidi on April 30, 2024

 Heidi is an award winning freelance writer with a passion for urban homesteading.
 She has been honored to receive a number of literary prizes including the esteemed Pushcart Prize and an Individual Artists Award in Creative Writing from the Oregon Arts Commission and the National Endowment for the Arts.
+She is proud to have earned a certificate of completion for the Herbal Medicine Making Course at the Chestnut School of Herbal Medicine.
 When she isn’t working in the garden, cleaning the henhouse, preserving food, crafting herbal formulations, or writing and editing content for really fantastic small businesses, you’ll likely find her with her nose in a book.

 WELCOME